 - Easy to read reports: Data Studio reports can be subdivided into 1 page or 20 pages, showing the Google Data Studio’s versatility and customization.
 This adapts to the particular needs of the company, making it a stress-free environment for vital data sharing.

-- Much better, the layout of your report can be customized.
-Thus, changing fonts, colors, patterns, sizes makes it easy to read any report.
+- The layout of your report can be customized.
+Thus, changing fonts, colors, patterns, and sizes makes any report easy to read.
 Plus, you can add 1 to 10 widgets per screen anywhere.
 This layout helps you to provide a view of your campaign from every angle to team leaders and company decision-makers.
 Reward yourself with these easy-to-understand reports and your company too.

 Ease of Sharing

 - Easy Sharing: When you compile or analyze Data Studio reports with so many data choices and measurements, you can quickly get the feedback of your team members, dedicated account managers, or company decision-makers—without any extra hassle.